2024-2025 CA Young Reader Medal Nominees Books

 For a full list of the ALA winners, click here and contact us at 559-438-1561 for purchase information.

-photo The Swimmers (2023 Andrew Carnegie Medal for Excellence in Fiction)
+photo 2024 Andrew Carnegie Medal for Excellence in Fiction Winner

 Want to buy this book?